Moshe Weinberger: Counterstatement from Rabbi Weinberger

 Following the release of Rabbi Aderet's video, Rabbi Weinberger recorded a shiur in which he strongly condemned Rabbi Aderet's views on the matter calling him "a messenger of the sitra achra".
 In the released recording, he emphasised that regardless of what they were doing at the time of the attack or their affiliation to the conservative movement of judaism, they were raised as such ("tinokos shenishba" lit. "captured babies [that were raised non-affiliated with Orthodox Judaism]") and did not know any better.
 He stressed that in the Holocaust there was no differentiation between Jews who openly identified as Jews and those who completely rejected it - they were all killed indiscriminately by the hands of the Nazis.
 He stated that no rabbi from anywhere in the world has any right to say anything about them or why they were killed, other than the fact that they were Jews, and as such, are termed "kedoshim" (lit. "holy people").

 Support of Rabbi Weinberger's Position

-Following the release of Rabbi Weinberger's condemnation of Rabbi Aderet's position, many Orthodox rabbis and organizations released statements on the attack backing Rabbi Weinberger's position on the matter including the following:
+Following the release of Rabbi Weinberger's condemnation of Rabbi Aderet's position, many Orthodox rabbis and organizations released statements backing Rabbi Weinberger's position on the matter, including: